leo-editor/leo-editor/leo/doc/demo.md

 Title('This is a much much longer title')
 ```

-The **script list** is composed of the body text of all nodes in script tree, ignoring:
+The Demo startup code converts the script tree to a linear **script list**, composed of the body text of all nodes in script tree, ignoring:

 - Nodes whose body text contains nothing but whitespace or python comments.
 - `@ignore` nodes.